risixl/SiriDhanyaHub/README.md

 ## 🌱 About the Project

-**Siri-Dhanya Hub** is a cross-platform mobile application built with **Flutter** that promotes Karnataka's traditional millet ecosystem.
+**Siri-Dhanya Hub** (ಸಿರಿ-ಧಾನ್ಯ ಹಬ್) is a cross-platform mobile application built with **Flutter** that promotes Karnataka's traditional millet ecosystem.
 Millets are highly nutritious, climate-resilient crops gaining national importance, yet public awareness around varieties, mandi prices, traditional recipes, and direct farmer connectivity remains limited.

 This app brings together four core functionalities — **market price tracking, traditional recipes, health awareness, and FPO connectivity** — into one accessible mobile experience designed for consumers, health-conscious users, farmers, and Farmer Producer Organizations.

-> Developed as part of an Android App Development internship at **MindMatrix.io**.
+> 🎓 Developed as part of an Android App Development internship at **MindMatrix.io**.

 ---